Agnogh/math-for-kids/README.md

 ### **1.4.
 User expectation**
 Expectations are intentionally limited.
 The game serves as a light-hearted demonstration of probability rather than a serious attempt at predicting lottery outcomes.
-With a random element involved (the number is randomly generated), the user will not have any real power over the outcome of the game and get a better score (it is just pure luck)
+With a random element involved (the number is randomly generated), the user will not have any real power over the outcome of the game, and get a better score (it is just pure luck)

 ### **1.5.
 User Stories**